-Congratulations to all the couples that have become newly engaged over the holidays!
+Congratulations to all the couples that have recently become newly engaged!
 This is such a FUN and EXCITING season of life, but I know as a past bride myself, it can also be stressful!
 Unless you have an event planning background, designing and executing a Pinterest-worthy wedding can be overwhelming, so I wanted to share a few tips with you today on what to tackle first (after you're done celebrating of course!)
 The very best advice I can give is to first go get a manicure; lots of people are going to want to see your new bling!!

 1. Choose a date, month or season for the wedding.

 Some couples want to choose an exact date first, because it may have sentimental value, or be close to your parents wedding anniversary, for example, and that's wonderful!
 If possible though, I would recommend simply choosing a month or even season and then mostly leaving the date TBD before your venue search (excluding any major holidays, planned travel dates, etc)!
 You would be really surprised to find out how quickly some wedding venues book up for certain times of the year or weekends, and if you have your heart set on a particular venue, you don't want to already be locked into a date that they don't have available!
-The season and venue will both also dictate the theme you decide on for your wedding; for example a wedding in mid-December could have "wintry" touches, like Christmas ornament favors, romantic lighting and the incorporation of seasonal (read amazing smelling) greenery!
+The season and venue could both also help dictate the theme you decide on for your wedding too!

 2. Choose a venue.

 Here in Virginia, we have TONS of amazing wedding venues to choose from, that will fit any wedding theme, time of year or budget!
-A few of my favorites that I have worked at are: Trump Winery in Charlottesville, Virginia, Half Moone Celebration Center in Norfolk, Virginia, Ashton Creek Vineyard near Richmond, Virginia, and Early Mountain Vineyards, near Charlottesville, Virignia.
+A few of my favorites that I have worked at are: Early Mountain Vineyard, in Madison, Virginia, The Foundry, in Powhatan, Virginia, Upper Shirley Vineyards and Westover Plantation, both in Charles City, Virginia.
 After you have narrowed down a date, month or season, go check out some venues you like!
-Keep in mind that even if the venue is booked up for Saturdays, Fridays and Sundays are great alternatives, and you will most likely receive a discount!
+Keep in mind that even if the venue is booked up for Saturdays, Fridays and Sundays are great alternatives, and depending on the time of year, it may be a little cheaper as well!
 Try to visit the venue during the season you are thinking about getting married in- if it's an outdoor venue, it could look very different in March vs October!
 It's nice to be able to envision how the immediate surroundings will look on YOUR special day!

 3. Choose a photographer and/or wedding planner.